W-W-M/W-W-M.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an associate professor in Dalian University of Technology, and a PDRA in the University of Manchester, supervised by Prof. Charlie C.L.
+I am currently and a PDRA at the University of Manchester, supervised by Prof. Charlie C.L.
 Wang.
+I was an associate professor at Dalian University of Technology.
 I obtained my bachelor (2010) and doctoral (2016) degree at Dalian University of Technology, supervised by Prof. Xiuping Liu.
 From Sept.
 2011 to June 2014, I visited the Zhejiang University and University of Science and Technology of